veltzer/demos-db-elk/exercises/06_custom_scoring/exercise.md

-# Exercise 11: Custom Scoring Functions with function_score Queries
+# Custom Scoring Functions with function_score Queries

 ## Objective
 Learn how to implement custom scoring algorithms in Elasticsearch using function_score queries to boost relevance based on business requirements.